 Rachel’s Best Low-FODMAP Spaghetti sauce; Gluten-free, Vegan

-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients.
+Although this recipe has not been lab tested, a single serving should be low-FODMAP based on the ingredients, using FODMAP data at time of posting.
 However, due to more than one serving of vegetables per person in this recipe, test for your personal tolerance.

 Serves 8-10, serving size 4 ounces